vrypan/fario/README.md

   --user_key USER_KEY  User's private key in hex.
   ```

-# fario-sign
+## fario-signers sign

-It reads messages in `far` format from stdin, signs them using a new signer, and outputs them in `far` format to stdout.
+It reads messages in "far" format from stdin, signs them using a new signer, and outputs them in `far` format to stdout.

 ```
+fario-signers sign --help

-usage: fario-sign [-h] key
+usage: fario-signers sign [-h] key

 Sign (or re-sign) messages uing a new signer.